Kip Tiernan Social Justice Fellowship

 Yes.
 Rosie’s Place staff and board members would need to resign their position at Rosie’s Place upon commencement of their Fellowship.

 What is the application process?

-Applicants should submit a one-to-two page concept paper describing their project, no later than December 1st, via email only to email@example.com.
-If the concept paper is approved, a full proposal will be invited.
-Full proposals consist of a brief summary of the project, a detailed project proposal, a timeline for implementation of the project, a personal statement, a description of work/education or other experience relevant to the proposed project and/or the mission of Rosie’s Place, and three references.
-Full proposals are due by April 1st in hard copy to Rosie’s Place.
+Applicants should submit a one-to-two page concept paper describing their project no later than February 8, 2016, via email only to email@example.com.
+Email confirming receipt sent to all applicants within five days.
+If the concept paper is approved, the candidate will be invited to complete a full proposal.
+Full proposals consist of a brief summary of the project, a detailed project proposal, a timeline for implementation of the project, a personal statement, a description of work/education or other experience relevant to the proposed project and/or the mission of Rosie’s Place and three references.
+Full proposals are due by April 18, 2016, via email to firstname.lastname@example.org.
+Email confirming receipt sent to all applicants within five days.
 Semi-finalists will be invited to attend a meeting with the selection committee to answer questions and provide guidance prior to the preparation of the full proposal.
-Applications will be judged on the quality and significance of the proposed project, the applicant’s skills and experience, and the relevance to Rosie’s Place philosophy and mission.
+Applications will be judged on the quality and significance of the proposed project, the applicant’s skills and experience and the relevance to Rosie’s Place philosophy and mission.

 Who selects the Fellow?

-The Fellow is approved by the Rosie’s Place Board of Directors, upon the recommendation of the Kip Tiernan Social Justice Fellowship Committee, a board-appointed committee comprised of Rosie’s Place community members, which may include board members, volunteers, Rosie’s Place staff and guests.
+The Fellow is selected by the Kip Tiernan Social Justice Fellowship Committee, a group comprised of Rosie’s Place community members, which may include board members, volunteers, Rosie’s Place staff and guests.